T000bias/CodingJournal/README.md

   **Today's Goals:**
   - [x] The Web Developer Bootcamp 2022: Section 13: OPTIONAL Museum Of Candy Project
   - [x] freeCodeCamp: ES6 Challenges
-  - [] freeCodeCamp: Debugging Challenges (Review)
+  - [x] freeCodeCamp: Debugging Challenges (Review)
-  - [] freeCodeCamp: Basic Data Structures (Review/Continuation)

   **Today's Progress:**

-  **Thoughts:**
     - Used Bootstrap to finish the "[Museum Of Candy](https://github.com/T000bias/100DaysOfCode/tree/main/Musuem%20of%20Candy%20Project)" project; Planning on re-doing the project and add more features.
   - Finished all freeCodeCamp's ES6 Challenges; plan to review in the future.

+  **Thoughts:**

 ---

 ### Day 14: October 08, 2022